David Foxton: Judicial career

 He served as a recorder from 2009 to 2020 and a deputy High Court judge from 2016 to 2020.

 On 13 January 2020, he was appointed a judge of the High Court and received the customary knighthood in the same year.
 He was assigned to the Queen's Bench Division and appointed to the Commercial Court.
 He is on the Financial List, hears cases on the Competition Appeal Tribunal and sits on the Administrative Court.
-He is currently Judge in Charge of the Commercial Court.
+He was formerly Judge in Charge of the Commercial Court.

+On 15 January 2026, he was appointed Lord Justice of Appeal.

 Personal life

 In 1992, he married Heather Crook, with whom he has two sons and two daughters.